-Due to the significant impact outdoor lighting has on a home, there are several factors to consider before investing.
+Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 Landscape lighting will showcase the exterior of your home, but also make it safer for you and your family to navigate the outdoor spaces.
 When used creatively, outdoor lighting can create a signature ambiance and showcase the unique characteristics of your home.